 Atlanta combines small-town charm with the hustle and bustle of a big city.
-The city itself is home to around half a million people, but the Atlanta Metropolitan Statistical Area (MSA) is home to over 5.5 million.
-It is the ninth-largest metro area in the country.
-Wondering if Georgia’s capital city is right for you?
-You probably want to know about the cost of living in Atlanta.
+The city itself is home to just under half a million people, but the Atlanta Metropolitan Statistical Area (MSA) is home to 5.8 million Americans, according to a 2018 report by the Atlanta Journal-Constitution (AJC).
+Atlanta’s recent economic growth attracted 89,000 new residents in 2017, also according to the AJC.

 Atlanta Home Prices

 Like much of the American housing market, the appreciation rates in Atlanta are trending upwards.
 According to NeighborhoodScout, this cumulative rate is 67.68% from 2000 to 2018.
 While this might seem like a great rate, it’s just above average in comparison to the U.S.

 Aside from everything above, the median sales price of a single-family home in the Atlanta metro area is just $216,100, according to the National Association of Realtors.
 That makes home buying in the city a realistic opportunity, especially in comparison to larger East Coast cities.
 For example, in New York and Washington, D.C., the median sales prices are $403,900 and $417,400, respectively.

 Need help figuring out how mortgage payments will fit into your overall financial life?
 You may want to think about working with a financial advisor.